 Audley Jarvis and the AP team head to the used photo gear markets to hunt down the best second-hand DSLR lenses to buy in 2024.

 We’ve done that work for you, and collated our results in this comprehensive buying guide that includes a huge selection of lenses.
 We’ve got optics for all the major DSLR systems, including Canon, Nikon, Pentax and even Sony’s A-mount.
-We’ve also made sure to include lenses for every photographic discipline, from landscape to street to wildlife and everything else.
+We’ve included lenses for every photographic discipline, from landscape to street to wildlife and everything else.
 So you’ll find zooms, prime, wide-angles, telephotos, macros and more.
 Side note: if you already have your system picked out and want options for a specific mount, our guides to the best Canon EF lenses and the best Nikon F lenses may come in handy.

 First though, if you haven’t bought used photo gear before, it pays to do your research and have an idea where to look.
 So let’s quickly take a look at where to find the best second-hand DSLR lenses, and run through some tips on how to pick them out…